swisschain/Sirius.Api.Docs/source/includes/v2/_signing-data.md

 Most API V2 requests support assigning custom properties in the form of set of key-value pairs.
 Since assigning properties can change the way request will be handled on the serverside (see *[known properties](_known-properties.md)*), properties are included in the signing data.
-Properties normally appear at the very end of signing data format, each key-value pair denoted as a separate parameter, encased in single quotes.
-Key and value are concatenated together, separated by the semicolon without any whitespace characters before or after the separator.
-Order of properties is important only in the signing data.
+Properties normally appear at the very end of signing data format as a single parameter, encased in single quotes (`'`).
+Properties data is concatenated without any whitespace characters with colon (`:`) as a separator between a key and its corresponding value, and semicolon (`;`) as a separator between key-value pairs.
+In the signing data format order of properties is important.
 It is required to sort them alphabetically by keys.

 In the example below there are two regular parameters, followed by four custom properties, sorted by keys alphabetically:

-`['parameter Value One','124662357832','BrokerageExternalId:445566778899','UserId:12345','UserValidatorId:dr3413','WalletName:TestWallet']`
+`['parameter Value One','124662357832','BrokerageExternalId:445566778899;UserId:12345;UserValidatorId:dr3413;WalletName:TestWallet']`

 V2 APIs normally accept properties as a hashmap, with key-value pairs in arbitrary order.
 Received pairs of properties will be sorted during signature validation internally on the serverside.
 Following this logic, properties from the example above